jakubbinieda/barrycades/README.md

 # How to Construct High Barrycades

-This repository is an artifact of the *How to Construct High Barrycades* article (available soon).
+This repository is an artifact of the [*How to Construct High Barrycades* article](https://arxiv.org/abs/2609.24373).

 The paper proves that constructions of certain kind exist and can be built; this repository lets you build them, check them, and draw them.